open-telemetry/opentelemetry-erlang-contrib/instrumentation/opentelemetry_elli/README.md

 Attributes set by the middleware can be found in the OpenTelemetry docs [Semantic conventions for HTTP spans](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/data-http.md).

-Note that it isn't required to update the Span name, that is just a suggestion for when it makes sense to do so.
-And another option is to create a child Span with this better name and its parent will be the Span named `"HTTP {METHOD_NAME}"`.
+Updating the Span name is not required.
+Another option is to create a child Span with a more descriptive name, whose parent will be the Span named `"HTTP {METHOD_NAME}"`.

 ### Excluding Paths